by Christopher Dow

 The earliest European explorations occurred in the late 17th century by Spanish seeking an alternate route to the El Camino Real to the south.
 The new route, called Camino de Arriba, was the earliest road through the region, and passed along Brushy Creek and the San Gabriel River.
 In the mid 18th century, the San Xavier Missions were established along the San Gabriel River just to the east in what is now Milam County.
 San Xavier is the original Spanish name for the San Gabriel River.
 After Mexico gained independence from Spain, land grants were awarded in the area, but settlement was stymied for a time by Indian raids.

 Settlement truly began in Williamson County in 1835, just prior to the Texas Revolution, with the establishment of a military outpost near the headwaters of Brushy Creek.
 Named for Capt.
-John J. Tumlinson, Jr., commander of the garrison there, the outpost was abandoned in early 1836 when its troops were sent to fight the Mexican invasion.
+John J. Tumlinson, Jr., commander of the garrison there, the outpost was abandoned in early 1836 when its troops were sent to fight in the Texas Revolution.

 Settlement of the area increased in 1838 after Dr. Thomas Kenney and a party of settlers built Kenney’s Fort on Brushy Creek, near the crossing of the Missouri-Kansas-Texas Railroad.
 Settlement remained slow, however, as frequent Indian raids kept the settlers at bay.
 Dr. Kenney was one of the casualties of these raids, and many settlers abandoned the region in 1842.
 However, the Indians were largely driven out by 1846, opening the region to further settlement.
 Two years later, Williamson County was formally established, named for soldier and prominent judge Robert M. Williamson.
 That year, the population was a mere 250, but by 1850, it had grown to 1,568.
 Many of the new settlers hailed from the Southern states, but there also was a strong contingent from Illinois.